Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN Type 2 (MEN2) Syndromes

-The management of medullary thyroid cancer in children from families having MEN2 syndromes relies on presymptomatic detection of the RET proto-oncogene variant responsible for the disease.
+The management of medullary thyroid cancer in children from families with MEN2 syndromes relies on presymptomatic detection of the RET proto-oncogene variant responsible for the disease.

 MEN2A syndrome

-For children with MEN2A, thyroidectomy is commonly performed by approximately age 5 years or older if that is when a RET variant is identified.[2,3,4,5,6,7] The outcomes for patients with MEN2A syndrome are generally good, although recurrences of medullary thyroid carcinoma and pheochromocytoma can occur.[8,9,10]
+For children with MEN2A syndrome, thyroidectomy is commonly performed by approximately age 5 years or older if that is when a RET variant is identified.[2,3,4,5,6,7] The outcomes for patients with MEN2A syndrome are generally good, although medullary thyroid carcinoma and pheochromocytoma can recur.[8,9,10]

-Young children who are relatives of patients with MEN2A undergo genetic testing before the age of 5 years.
-Carriers undergo total thyroidectomy as described above, with autotransplantation of one parathyroid gland by a certain age.[12,13,14,15]
+Young children who are relatives of patients with MEN2A syndrome undergo genetic testing before the age of 5 years.
+Carriers undergo total thyroidectomy as described above, with autotransplant of one parathyroid gland by a certain age.[12,13,14,15]

 MEN2B syndrome

-Patients with MEN2B syndrome have worse outcomes primarily because medullary thyroid carcinoma is more aggressive.
-Because of the increased severity of medullary thyroid carcinoma in children with MEN2B and in those with RET variants in codons 883, 918, and 922, it is recommended that these children undergo prophylactic thyroidectomy in infancy.[3,16,17]; [18][Level of evidence C2] This can improve outcomes in patients with MEN2B.[19]
-Complete removal of the thyroid gland is the recommended surgical management of medullary thyroid cancer in children because there is a high incidence of bilateral disease.
+Patients with MEN2B syndrome have worse outcomes than those with MEN2A syndrome, primarily because medullary thyroid carcinoma is more aggressive.
+Because of the increased severity of medullary thyroid carcinoma in children with MEN2B syndrome and in those with RET variants in codons 883, 918, and 922, it is recommended that these children undergo prophylactic thyroidectomy in infancy.[3,16,17]; [18][Level of evidence C2] This therapy can improve outcomes in patients with MEN2B syndrome.[19]
+Complete removal of the thyroid gland is recommended because of a high incidence of bilateral disease.

 Targeted therapy